RIO(4) RIO(4)

 this service name within processes running under the control

-A mount (see bind(1)) of $wsys causes rio to create a new
+A mount (see bind(1)) of $wsys must specify a context under

 When a window is created either by the window command (see